Alex-Burgess/demo-api-aws-lambda-python/README.md

 The Event Handler can be used to validate requests.
 The (/books/src/app.py) lambda function demonstrates how to validate path parameters, as well as incoming json payloads by using the Book class.  **Note** pydantic must be included in the [src/requirements.txt](/books/src/requirements.txt) file.

 ### Logging
+The [app.py](/books/src/app.py) demonstrates how to implement PowerTools standardised approach to logging objects.
+This shows the following:
+- How to setup the logger
+- How to log different levels
+- Configure the log level using an environment variable
+- How to log the context and include a Correlation ID.

+The [Logger](https://docs.powertools.aws.dev/lambda/python/latest/core/logger/) documentation provides further implementation details.

 ### API Documenation

 - [ ] See https://docs.powertools.aws.dev/lambda/python/latest/core/event_handler/api_gateway/#enabling-swaggerui
 - [ ] OpenAPI spec
 - [ ] Errors